Locations & Hours

 - Borrowing Periods

 - Fines and Fees

 - Be a resident of the State of Ohio

-- Show valid photo ID with current address of photo ID and official mail/checks with correct address.
+- Show valid photo ID with current address or valid photo ID and official mail/checks with correct address.

 - Agree to be responsible for all items checked out on their card and any fines or fees associated with it.